-Located at 901 First St. N., in Dassel, the history center is home to the Dassel Area Historical Society (DAHS), an organization with a mission to bring the past, present, and future together in a way in which all generations can learn and enjoy.
+Located at 901 First St. N. in Dassel, the history center is home to the Dassel Area Historical Society (DAHS), an organization with a mission to bring the past, present, and future together in a way in which all generations can learn and enjoy.

 The museum is housed in the Universal Laboratories building, which is listed on the National Register of Historic Places.
 In 2006, it was named one of the 25 top preservation projects in the state of Minnesota by the Minnesota Preservation Alliance.

-Its main exhibit, “Ergot: From Blight to Blessing,” showcases what the building was primarily used for – processing ergot.
+Its main exhibit, Ergot: From Blight to Blessing, showcases what the building was primarily used for – processing ergot.
 From the early 1940s to the mid-1970s, Universal Laboratories provided raw ergot from the grain fields of the western US and Canada to pharmaceutical companies.

-The history center offers other permanent exhibits including a Peterson Pharmacy exhibit, featuring donated historical pharmaceutical artifacts; and Magnus Johnson: from Swedish Immigrant Farmer to US Senator, showcasing the political career of the late US Senator from the Kingston area.
+It also features Peterson Pharmacy exhibit, featuring donated historical pharmaceutical artifacts; and Magnus Johnson: from Swedish Immigrant Farmer to US Senator, showcasing the political career of the late senator from the Kingston area.

 In addition, the museum features an assortment of temporary exhibits throughout the year providing artifacts, photos, and historical information.

-In addition to the museum, the Dassel Event Center is located on site, where special events take place throughout the year.
+In addition to the museum, the Dassel Event Center is located on site, where special events take place throughout the year,.
 It is also available for rent by the public.

-The museum is open Tuesdays, Wednesdays, Thursdays, and Fridays from 10 a.m. to 4 p.m., and Saturdays from 9 a.m. to 1 p.m. and by appointment.
+The museum is open Tuesdays, Wednesdays, Thursdays, and Fridays from 10 a.m. to 4 p.m., and Saturdays from 9 a.m. to 1 p.m., and by appointment.
 There is no admission fee.